25 Interesting Facts About Syria

 Interesting facts about Syria

-1. Syria is a country in the Middle East bordering Iraq, Israel, Jordan, Lebanon, Turkey and the Mediterranean Sea.
+1. Syria is a country in the Middle East, a region of Western Asia, bordering Iraq, Israel, Jordan, Lebanon, Turkey and the Mediterranean Sea.

 A map of Syria